ivcvy/boxplot-without-dataset/README.md

 # boxplot-without-dataset
-Generate boxplot (box and whisker plot) without dataset!
+Generate boxplot (box and whisker plot) from descriptive statistics.